 I am now married with a daughter and two step children, a step granddaughter three dogs and two cats all in Wiltshire country side.

-Still working part time as a senior carer to pay the bills my list of work experience is extensive; from selling boats and engines to helping with the 2011 census, working in maternity units and surgery to cab controlling and bar work.
-I have been a carer for over ten years and had a small craft and craft party business in my spare time.
+I am a registered manager of an Extra Care Housing scheme now but my list of work experience is extensive; from selling boats and engines to helping with the 2011 census, working in maternity units and surgery to cab controlling and bar work.
+I have been in the carer industry for over 14 years and had a small craft and craft party business in my spare time.
 I always have to be busy but my head never felt empty until I got back into writing and so here I am trying to learn about and be me because, lets face it, who else can I really be?